 In short, “magical realism” describes a work of fiction where fantasy slips into everyday life.
 However, the focus isn’t on the fantastical elements of the story, so much as on what those elements mean for the characters.
 Fantasy often acts as an extended metaphor, externalizing some sort of internal conflict or moral quandary in the protagonist’s life.

 Some great magical realism examples show up in Carmen Maria Machados’ collection Her Body and Other Parties.
-Stories include: a detective connects a string of assaults in NYC to a wave of spiritual turbulence; two women have a baby without a father; and, a man wonders about the ribbon connecting his wife’s head to her body.
+Stories include: a detective connects a string of assaults in New York City to a wave of spiritual turbulence; two women have a baby without a father; and, a man wonders about the ribbon connecting his wife’s head to her body.
 In all of these examples, the plot starts with a dash of fantasy, but the story isn’t concerned with the logic of magic, just its aftermath.

 Other magical realism authors include Isabel Allende, Gabriel Garcia Marquez, Toni Morrison, and Aimee Bender.
 While their plots and writing styles differ, these pioneers of the genre included the following elements in their magical realism stories: